wandb/docs/content/tutorials/integration-tutorials/pytorch.md

-Now that we've defined the whole pipeline and slipped in those few lines of W&B code, we're ready to run our fully-tracked experiment.
+Now that we've defined the whole pipeline and slipped in those few lines of W&B code, we're ready to run our fully tracked experiment.

 We'll report a few links to you: our documentation,